AlessioCoser/doom-reactive-state/readme.md

 2. Just a few lines of code
 3. Super-Easy concepts
 4. No magic, you create components that are simple HTMLElements
-5. Only a single Pure-JS HTMLElement wrapper to enable reactivity on properties
+5. Only a single HTMLElement wrapper to enable reactivity on Element properties
 6. No compilation required (excluding Typescript transpilation)

 ## Examples